Dog turning on stove likely caused home fire, investigators say - NewsBreak

 The owner of the dogs, who asked not to be identified, spoke to KSNT about what happened.

-She and her dogs named Moses and Moose were all home safe as of Tuesday evening and cleaning up after the fire.Florida mom fatally run over by vehicle after fight about parking spot
+She and her dogs named Moses and Moose were all home safe as of Tuesday evening and cleaning up after the fire.Child’s body found in freezer in Las Vegas

 Neither the owner nor TFD could confirm which of the dogs may have turned on a stove burner.